 How do you know if employer coverage meets the affordability requirements?

-If the premium cost the employee more than 9.5% of that employee’s annual household income, the coverage is not considered affordable for that employee.
+If the premium cost the employee more than 9.69% (adjustable over time) of that employee’s annual household income, then the coverage is not considered affordable for that employee.

 If our business does not offer health insurance, are my employees required to buy coverage?

 Yes.
 All individuals must purchase "qualified" health insurance.
 If they do not, they are subject to a penalty.
 The penalty has been increased every year, to discourage individuals from going without health coverage.
 Those who fail to enroll are subject to a penalty.
 Each child without insurance is also an additional penalty.

 Do employers need to offer the same coverage to all employees?

 Individuals within the same employment-based classification must be treated equally, such as full- and part-time employees.

 Can employers reimburse employees for the premiums paid toward their health insurance policies?

 No. Employers cannot reimburse an employee for some or all of the premium expenses incurred for an individual health insurance policy.
 This is a violation of the Affordable Care Act and could be subject to a penalty of $100/day per employee.
 An employer-sponsored arrangement where the employees may choose either cash or an after-tax amount to be applied toward health coverage is permissible.

 If I am self-employed how will my health insurance be affected?